determined-ai/determined/docs/reference/deploy/common-config-options.rst

  Telemetry
 ***********

-By default, the master and WebUI collect anonymous information about how Determined is being used.
+To improve product design, the master and WebUI both collect anonymous information about how Determined is being used, by default.
+This information includes various metrics and events such as the number of experiments, trials, registered users, and more.

-This usage information is collected so that we can improve the design of the product.
-Determined does not report information that can be used to identify individual users of the product, nor does it include model source code, model architecture/checkpoints, training datasets, training and validation metrics, logs, or hyperparameter values.
+Telemetry does not report information that can be used to identify individual users of the product, nor does it include model source code, model architecture/checkpoints, training datasets, training and validation metrics, logs, or hyperparameter values.

 The information we collect from the master periodically includes: